raspberrypi/documentation/troubleshooting/notworking.md

 This means the Pi is having difficulty starting up.
 The pattern of the blinks indicates the exact problem.

-In both cases, this could be caused by the Pi not receiving enough power.
+All of these problems could be caused by the Pi not receiving enough power.
 We recommend using our official Raspberry Pi Power Supply: for Pi 4 you need the [USB-C version](https://www.raspberrypi.org/products/type-c-power-supply/), all other models use the [micro USB version](https://www.raspberrypi.org/products/raspberry-pi-universal-power-supply/).

 #### jamesh65 content below.